 A fourteenth measure consisting of the establishment of a Fund which would enable up to EUR 46 billion of liquidity and capital support to enterprises in the German State (Land) of Bavaria in the context of the coronavirus outbreak.
-The scheme will take the form of guarantees, subsidised debt instruments in form of subordinated loans and recapitalisation instruments (such as equity instruments and hybrid capital instruments) (20 August).
+The scheme will take the form of guarantees, subsidised debt instruments in form of subordinated loans and recapitalisation instruments (such as equity instruments and hy brid capital instruments) (20 August).
 An amendment extends the application of the scheme to 30 September 2021 (19 November).
+A further amendment extends the application of the scheme to 31 December 2021 and implements some further technical changes (12 February 2021).